 Quick Freshes are our regular Sunday notes on the homeschool week ahead.
 Pick one or two (or more!) of the items below each week and use them to enrich your homeschooling schedule.
 Add your name to our free mailing list to get posts like these delivered right to your mailbox each week.
 Visit our River Houses calendar page to print your own homeschool calendars and planners for the entire year.

-🇺🇸 OUR STATE-OF-THE-WEEK is Nevada, and our COUNTRIES are Portugal 🇵🇹, Qatar 🇶🇦, Romania 🇷🇴, and Russia 🇷🇺.
+🇺🇸 OUR STATE-OF-THE-WEEK is North Dakota, and our COUNTRIES are Senegal 🇸🇳, Serbia 🇷🇸, the Seychelles 🇸🇨, and Sierra Leone 🇸🇱.
 (Our separate Sunday States & Countries post for the week went up just a few minutes ago.)

-🌘 THE MOON at the beginning of this week is a waning crescent — a good time for stargazing!
+🌖 THE MOON at the beginning of this week is gibbous and waning — a good time for moon watching!
 You can explore the night sky and the features of the moon in your recommended backyard astronomy guide and your homeschool world atlas, and you can learn a host of stellar and lunar facts on pages 371–386 in your almanac.
 Browse through our many astronomy posts for even more.

-🗓 TODAY, Sunday (9 May 2021) — Today is the 129th day of 2021; there are 236 days remaining in this common year.
-Learn more about different kinds of modern and historical calendars on pages 387–393 in your River Houses almanac. 📚 Happy Mother’s Day! ❤️ Lincoln Cathedral was consecrated on this day in the year 1092.
-It was the first building to surpass the Great Pyramid of Giza in height and was the tallest building in the world for more than 200 years. ⛪️
+🗓 TODAY, Sunday (30 May 2021) — Today is the 150th day of 2021; there are 215 days remaining in this common year.
+Learn more about different kinds of modern and historical calendars on pages 387–393 in your River Houses almanac. 📚 The Lincoln Memorial in Washington, D.C., was dedicated on this day in the year 1922. 🏛 Today is also the birthday of the great voice actor Mel Blanc (1908–1989), “the man of a thousand voices,” who gave us Bugs Bunny, Daffy Duck, Porky Pig, Tweety Bird, Sylvester the Cat, Yosemite Sam, Foghorn Leghorn, Marvin the Martian, Pepé Le Pew, Speedy Gonzales, Wile E. Coyote, Road Runner, and even the Tasmanian Devil. 🐰

-Friday (14 May 2021) — On this day in 1973, the United States’ first space station, Skylab, was launched from the Kennedy Space Center in Florida. 🚀 And our Friday Bird Families post this week will introduce you to the loquacious Mockingbirds and Thrashers.
+Friday (4 June 2021) — On this day in 1783, the brothers Joseph-Michel and Jacques-Étienne Montgolfier made the first public demonstration of their hot air balloon at Annonay in the south of France, and the age of flight began. 🎈 Our Friday Bird Families post this week will introduce you to the terrestrial Wagtails and Pipits.
 Print your own River Houses Calendar of American Birds and follow the flyways with us throughout the year. 🦅

 ❡ Toasts can be a fun educational tradition for your family table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
 What will you toast this week? 🥂

-🌍 🇷🇺 EVERYTHING FLOWS: Russia is one of our countries-of-the-week, so our Weekly World River is the beautiful Neva River, one of the largest rivers of western Russia.
-You can find its location in your recommended homeschool atlas, and you can read more about it in the Neva River entry in Wikipedia or perhaps on your next visit to your local library.
+🌍 🇸🇱 EVERYTHING FLOWS: Sierra Leone in western Africa is one of our countries-of-the-week, so our Weekly World River is the Jong River, peaceful in the dry season, riotous in the rainy season.
+You can find its location in your recommended homeschool atlas, and you can read more about it in the (very minimal) Jong River entry in Wikipedia or perhaps on your next visit to your local library.

 ❡ Daughters of Ocean: Why not do a homeschool study of world rivers over the course of the year?
 Take the one we select each week (above), or start with the river lists in your almanac (pages 699–701), and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
 A whole world of geographical learning awaits you. 🌍